rust-lang/cargo/src/doc/guide.md

 with all projects.

-To specify overrides, create a `.cargo/config` file in some ancestor of your project's directory (common places to put it is in the root of your code directory or in your home directory).
+To specify overrides, create a `.cargo/config` file in some ancestor of your project’s directory (common places to put it is in the root of your code directory or in your home directory).

 Inside that file, put this: